- Book and Website

 Centers for Medicare & Medicaid Services http://www.cms.hhs.gov/home/rsds.asp

-Department of Health and Human Services Gateway to Data and Statistics http://www.hhs-stat.net (No longer available)
+Department of Health and Human Services Gateway to Data and Statistics http://www.hhs-stat.net (No longer available at this URL)

 Health Resources and Services Administration Geospatial Data Warehouse http://datawarehouse.hrsa.gov/